 CANADA POST KEROSENE STAMPS

 In 2000, Canada Post featured Gesner on a 46-cent commemorative stamp (Scott #1832b) as part of its Millennium Collection.
 Designed by Steven Slipp, the stamp features a portrait of Gesner by David Preston-Smith.
-The 36-mm-by-48-mm stamp, printed by Ashton-Potter Ltd. on Tullis Russell Coatings paper, recognized Gesner as the founder of the oil industry.
+The 36-millimetre-by-48-millimetre stamp was printed by Ashton-Potter on Tullis Russell Coatings paper and recognized Gesner as the founder of the oil industry.